wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 Track 3: Religion, Military And The Control Of Cultural Psyche

-DR:

-JC:

-. r . you knoW,

-So do you see that as similar to, in previous centunes, re ig\~on, l'k that?

-in a way the internal battles of God and the Devil and things
+JC: So do you see that as similar to, in previous centuries, religion, you know, in a way the internal battles of God and the Devil and things like that?

 1